juliancwirko/meteor-css-modules-test/README.md

 ### What is not so cool:

-- for now there isn't a separated package - there is only modyfied `modules` package in the `/packages` folder.
+- for now there isn't a separated package - there is only modified `modules` package in the `/packages` folder.
 There isn't a simple way to remove core `modules` package in Meteor
 - for now there are no sourcemaps
 - required .css files are attached to the `<head>` so in a big app it could be problematic.